zakilur/helm-charts/docs/Getting Started.md

 To keep things simple, the `example-custom.yaml` uses the same certificates as those from `common/certificates/user/quickstart.p12` in the [DecipherNow/grey-matter-quickstart](https://github.com/DecipherNow/grey-matter-quickstarts) repository.

-If you load `quickstart.p12` into your browser, when you access the GM Dashboard, you'll be prompted to use that certificate to verify yourself, which you should do to gain access.
+If you load `quickstart.p12` into your browser, when you access the Grey Matter Dashboard, you'll be prompted to use that certificate to verify yourself, which you should do to gain access.

 We also support using SPIFFE/SPIRE as a way to enable zero-trust attestation of different "workloads" (services).

-#### TLS Options
+### TLS Options

 We support multiple TLS options both for the ingress to the edge proxy, and between the sidecar proxies in the mesh.
 For the ingress, we support mTLS or no TLS, to do this, enable the following

 ``` yaml
 edge:
   enableTLS: true